Real & Personal Property Abatement

 You may apply for an abatement if your property is:

-1) overvalued (assessed value is more than fair cash value on January 1st for any reason, including clerical and data processing errors or assessment of property that is non-existent or not taxable to you)
+1) overvalued (assessed value is more than fair cash value on January 1st or believes the valuation reflects a data or other error)

 3) classified incorrectly as residential, open space, commercial or industrial real property